camerony/VoronCustom/X_Carriage_PressFit_Belt/README.md

 Use the same 3 heat inserts as the original.

 Insert both retainers into the carriage multiple times before attaching the belt.
 This is to ensure there is a good fit and the retainers can be removed.
 You may need to use a blunt tool to push out the retainer.
+(Do NOT use a screwdriver or knife... you will hurt yourself)

 You can leave a little extra belt, if you want and bend it to the side.